Umair896/ES-6/README.md

-It contains importabt ES-6 concepts.
+It contains some important ES-6 concepts.